Andersson76/Goldcut/README.md

 # master-thesis
-Our master-thesis for the education Fullstack web developer at Medieinstitutet Gothenburg.
+Our final school work in becoming web developer for e-commerce